ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/_review.md

         question: >
             Which of the statements below is true?
         answers:
-            - The bug report is automatically generated for us everytime the application crashes.
+            - The bug report is automatically generated everytime the application crashes.
-            - We need to trigger the creation of the bug report using Bug report option in Developer options.
+            - You need to trigger the creation of the bug report using the Bug report option in Developer options.
-            - The bug report is a single file we can visualize directly in our phone.
+            - The bug report is a single file you can visualize directly in our phone.
         correct_answer: 2
         explanation: >
-           We have to tap Bug report option in Developer options to capture the bug report.
+           You have to tap Bug report option in Developer options to capture the bug report.